jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chords-from-melodies.md

 Adding chords to a melody makes it sound fuller, more like a complete song.

-There are some easy tricks for adding chords and bass notes when playing a melody on the highest pitched string.
+There are some tricks for adding chords and bass notes when playing a melody on the highest pitched string.

 A *power chord* can be played on the top two strings, by stopping both strings at the same fret.